SEIR-11-08/welcome-to-sei/README.md

 - We try not to hold your hand.
 	- There is a decent amount of failure that happens initially when learning web development.
 		- It's good to get that out of the way before we start working.
-- This course is hard work: Be prepared to devote 80-90 hours a week, minimum.
+- This course is hard work: Be prepared to devote 60+ hours a week.
 - The maximum point of learning is right at the edge of learning and panic.
 ![learning zone](assets/learning-zone.jpeg)
 - This experience will be a roller coaster.